 The processing plant and the bottling plant are located together at our EDISA facility.
 The processing plant performs the chilled filtering of all tequilas we produce.
-The facility also produces gin, rum, vodka, "sangrita" and eggnog, which are then sent to the bottling plant.
+The facility also produces gin, rum, vodka, "sangrita" and eggnog, for its further marketing.